Suspected Object Matters: Rethinking Model's Prediction for One-stage Visual Grounding: Method

-Message passing can be performed among the suspected objects which are the nodes in the SOG through the above connection weights, to achieve the inter-object relationship modeling.
-However, the above edge construction strategy imposes high connection strength between the nodes with high activation scores.
-In this way, an incorrect object with high activation would have a higher impact after feature integration via message passing in SOG.
+However, the above relation calculation strategy imposes high connection strength between the suspected objects with high activation scores.
+In this way, an incorrect object with high activation would have a higher impact after inter-object message passing.
 Hence, if the initial incorrect objects obtain high activation scores, the model is easily trapped in a situation that always exploits the current false object selection as shown in Fig.\ref{Exploration} (a), deviating from the goal of the object selection rethinking and correction.

-To balance between trusting the model's initial judgement and preventing the aforementioned error remaining problem, we propose an \textit{exploration by random connection} strategy to moderately decouple the edge strength from node activation.
+To balance between trusting the model's initial judgment and preventing the aforementioned error remaining problem, we propose an \textit{exploration by random connection} strategy to moderately decouple the relation strength from suspected object activations.
 Specifically, motivated by the data augmentation technique in BERT~\cite{DBLP:conf/naacl/DevlinCLT19} that replaces a certain token with another random token 10\% of the time, we remain $\alpha_{k}$ unchanged with the probability $p$ ($p=0.5$ in our implementation), and uniformly sample a substitution from other $\alpha$ values.
 We denote $\alpha'_{k}$ as the result of $\alpha_{k}$ processed with exploration by random connection, and $e_{ij}$ can be reformulated by replacing $\alpha_{j}$ with $\alpha'_{j}$ in Eq.(\ref{edge}) accordingly: